crisperience/nanamin-cbz-optimizer/README.md

 Nanamin will be available soon on the Mac App Store and GitHub Releases.
 The app is currently undergoing certification.

-## App Store Release

-Nanamin is currently undergoing App Store certification.
-The official release will be available soon on both the Mac App Store and GitHub Releases.

 ## Usage

 1. Click "Select CBZ Files" to choose your manga/comic files